-It does takes a while for new knowledge to percolate down to us.
+It takes a while for new knowledge to percolate down to us.

 For much of the 20th century, migraine was thought to be due to vascular dysregulation.
 However, neural imaging studies in the 1980’s and 1990’s showed this was unlikely to be that cause.

-Science is turning everything we thought we knew about migraine triggers on its head.
+Science is turning everything we thought we knew about migraine triggers on its head *pun intended*.

-What we believed for many years to be migraine triggers are early warning symptoms that indicate the changes in our brain are already in motion.
+What we believed for many years to be migraine triggers turn out to be early warning signs.
+Ones that indicate the changes in our brain are already in motion.

 Related: Roadblocks to Reducing Migraine